 Over the past few years, I've tried to shift the dialogue both in the shop and in my private coaching to be more about compassion and kindness, less guilt and shame.
 More inclusion, less judgment.
 More pleasure, less perfection.

-I've tried to encourage people to let go of black and white living and embrace flexibility.
-Sure, what we put in and on our bodies may be a small piece of the health pie, but the way we speak to ourselves and our ability to embrace life's pleasures are an often overlooked (yet huge) part of true well-being.
+What we put in and on our bodies may be a small piece of the health pie, but the way we speak to ourselves and our ability to embrace life's pleasures are an often overlooked (yet huge) part of true well-being.